jshields123/CV/README.md

 Thomson Reuters Legal - Sydney - 08/2015 to 09/2016
 Customer & Tech Care Consultant

-- This role required me to develop my knowledge of products such as SAP and salesforce along with a range of Thomson Reuters specific platforms.
-I then used this knowledge to provide assistance to customers through a variety of different avenues
+- This role required me to develop my knowledge of products such as SAP and Salesforce along with a range of Thomson Reuters specific platforms.
+I then used this knowledge to provide assistance to customers through a variety of different avenues.
 - It was my first role directly within the IT industry.
 This appealed to my hunger for a challenge and need to constantly challenge myself.
 To go from inexperienced in this field, to competent after a sharp learning curve feels very rewarding.

 Various Sales and Customer Service roles - UK - 2012 to 2015